nsulmol/afspm/README.md

 ### Visualizing Config Files

-At times, it may be hard to validate that the components in your config file are properly interfaced (i.e. connected to the write urls).
+At times, it may be hard to validate that the components in your config file are properly interfaced (i.e. connected to the right urls).
 To help, we have provided a 'graphify' script.
 This script will convert your config file into a graphviz file and render it into an image.
 With it, you can do a quick check to ensure all components are talking to whom they should.

 For info on expected arguments, call: